hanhpham173/PizzaSales_PowerBI/README.md

 - **Weekly Performance**: Sales peak on Fridays and weekends
 - **Hourly Heatmap**: Lunch (12–2 PM) and dinner (6–9 PM) are busiest

+### 🧭 Dashboard Pages Overview
+The Power BI report includes the following dashboards:

+- **Overview Dashboard**
+  Displays KPIs like Total Revenue, Orders, AOV, and category/size performance.

+- **Sales Trend Analysis**
+  Line and bar charts showing sales trends by day, week, and month.

+- **Top Performers**
+  Highlights best-selling pizzas by name, category, and size.

+- **Time & Day Heatmap**
+  Reveals peak sales periods by hour and day of the week.

+- **Detailed Orders Table**
+  A searchable, filterable table with order-level details.

 ---

 ## 💡 Key Insights